 - Know and bring your strengths to the group.

-- Know each other’s communication style.
-Get to know all members personally.
+- Know each other’s communication style and get to know all members personally.

 - Document study meetings in the form of minutes.

-- Delegate among group members according to their strengths.
+- Delegate among group members according to their strengths and talents.

 - Regularly meet for review.